eslager/TGIS504_Winter2023/lab3-instructions.md

 ```

 Next, we're going to need GeoJSON **data**.
 In the GitHub repository for this class, you can find a data file called `nps-project.json`.
-Download this if you haven't already, and move it into your lab3 folder.
+Download this if you haven't already, and move it into your ol-lab folder.
 This is a polygon feature collection of all of the US National Parks, National Monuments, National Historic Sites, and other properties managed by the National Parks Service.
 I downloaded it from [this source](https://public-nps.opendata.arcgis.com/datasets/nps-boundary-1/explore?location=12.665142%2C-12.497900%2C1.77), then reprojected it, simplified its attributes and geometry, and converted to GeoJSON.

 Next, change the part of your JavaScript code that specifies the `layers` to add to the map to the following: